iastro-pt/Spectra-Normalization-Tool/docs/index.rst

 SNT documentation
 =================

-SNT is a minimalistic library to normalize stellar spectra through convex-hull optimization.
+SNT is a minimalistic library to normalize stellar spectra through alpha-shape optimization.
 It supports stellar spectra in S1D or S2D format, either from numpy arrays or from `s-BART objects <https://github.com/iastro-pt/sBART/>`_